DjangoClouds/cheriot_rtos_notes/README.md

   * [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)
   * [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/)
 * Update the Sonata and Run Some Firmware
+  * In the examples below they will suggest cloning the [CHERIoT RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos) but you will likely write something that can be used as an example and you may want to commit back so I would suggest forking the repo and working from that.
+[My fork](https://github.com/DjangoClouds/cheriot-rtos) is where I'm workong on finishing the CAN driver conversion that I started as an [open source project in a previous job](https://github.com/GrassHopper1977/cheriot-rtos-sonata-hardware/) (& I now work on just for fun).
   * [Update the Sonata Firmware and bit file](https://lowrisc.github.io/sonata-system/doc/guide/updating-system.html) We ran with V1.1, which works with the version of CHERIoT RTOS that we are currently using.
   * [From zero to CHERIoT in two minutes with Sonata](https://cheriot.org/fpga/ibex/2024/06/10/sonata-quick-start.html) This is a little out of date now as it was using V0.2 of the bitfile but it hasn't changed that much so it's not a bad example.
 The part about automatically upload the compiler code to the Sonata doesn't seem to work under Windows (there have been several attempts to get it working but, honestly, it's easy to just copy th files accross).
   * Connecting to the serial port